-Langley is a Director of the Indiana Chapter of the Arthritis Foundation and was National Chair of the Arthritis Foundation from 1994 -1996.
+Langley is a national board member of the Arthritis Foundation and the Volunteers of America and serves on the local Supervisory Committee of Notre Dame Federal Credit Union.
 He is a member of the American Institute of Certified Public Accountants.

 He received an M.B.A. from Northwestern University and did postgraduate work in accounting at DePaul University.